1898Angelo/ankipythia/README.md

 The database follows a very simple star schema to avoid redundancies in the database:
 - A dimension table _card_ is used to store the "front" and "back" of each card input into the program.
   - Furthermore, the table has a foreign key column _deck_id_ to relate multiple rows (cards) to each observation (deck name) in the fact table.
-- A fact table _card_lookup_ is used to store the _deck names_ related to those cards.
+- A fact table _card_ is used to store the _deck name_ of each cards deck.

 **DIMENSION TABLE**
 ```